BES2016Workshop/guidebook/reproducible_code.md

 For someone else to be able to reproduce the results included in your report, you need to provide more than the code and the data.
 You also need to document the exact versions of all the packages, libraries, and software you used, and potentially your operating system as well as your hardware.

 R itself is very stable, and the core team of developer takes backward compatibility (that old code works with recent version of R) very seriously.
 However, default values in some functions have changed, and new functions get introduced regularly.
 If you wrote your code on a recent version of R and give it to someone who hasn't upgraded recently, they may not be able to run your code.
-If R is stable, the packages are much less stable.
+If R itself is stable, the packages are generally much less stable.
 New functionalities get introduced with each versions, some functions get deprecated, and defaults options change.
 Code written for one version of a package may produce very different results with a more recent version.

+Documenting and managing the dependencies of your project correctly can be a complicated.
+However, even simple documentation that helps others understand the setup you used can have a big impact.
+Here we present three levels of complexity to document the dependencies for your projects.

+## Show the packages you used

 With R, the simplest (but useful and important) approach to document your dependencies is to report the output of `sessionInfo()` (or `devtools::session_info()`).
 Among other information, this will show all the packages (and their versions) that are loaded in the session you used to run your analysis.
 If someone wants to recreate your analysis, they will know which packages they will need to install.

+## Use packages that help recreate your setup

 The `checkpoint` package provides a way to download all the packages at a given date from CRAN.
-Thus, from the list of packages provided by `sessionInfo()`, they could recreate your setup.
-It however makes two important assumptions: all your packages were up-to-date with CRAN at the time of your analysis; you were not using packages that are not available from CRAN (e.g. development version directly from GitHub).
+Thus, from the output provided by `sessionInfo()`, they could recreate your setup.
+It however makes two important assumptions: all your packages were up-to-date with CRAN at the time of your analysis; you were not using packages that are not available from CRAN (e.g. the development version of a package directly from a git repository).

 Another approach is to use the `packrat` package.
 This package creates a library (a collection of packages) directly within your analysis directory.
 It increases the size of your project as all the source code for the packages is included, but it ensures that someone can recreate more reliably the same environment as the one you used for your analysis.
 It also makes it easier because the installation of these packages is fully automated for the person wanting to have the same setup.

+## Use containers to share your setup

 A step further in complexity is to use Docker.
-With Docker you recreate an entire operating system with all the software and packages needed for your analysis.
+With Docker you recreate an entire operating system with all the software, data, and packages needed for your analysis.
 It is more technical to set up but it allows you to distribute the exact same environment as the one you used.
 If you want others to be able reproduce your results, and your analysis depends on software that can be difficult to install, it is an option that might be worth exploring.

 ---

 Resources:

 * Best practices for Scientific Computing (http://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.1001745)
 * Good enough practices for Scientific Computing (https://swcarpentry.github.io/good-enough-practices-in-scientific-computing/)
 * 10 simple rules for reproducible computational research: http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1003285
 * A quick guide to organizing computational biology projects: http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1000424
 * Ten Simple Rules for Digital Data Storage (http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005097)
+* The Reproducible Research CRAN Task View: (https://cran.r-project.org/web/views/ReproducibleResearch.html)